 The review of postgraduate research provision follows a theme-based approach.
-The first review of research provision will take place in 2019-20.

 For full details of the review of taught and research provision please see click on chapter 5 of the Academic Quality and Policy Manual for full details on two types of periodic review processes.